AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 **How did we prepare our MetaData?**

+This is a crucial step.
+Well, the MetaData in our work is two information clade and the continent.
+The clade was concluded from the name of the Fasta file, while the continent needed a lot work.

 Back again to the SARS-CoV2 project...

 This command extracts the first column to make a FAKE file with Fasta extension which can be used to extract metadata (aka y data in our next section related to Machine learning) I mean